 5. Don’t sell yourself short.

-Many Intuitive Introverts struggle to believe in themselves.
+Many Introverts struggle to believe in themselves and commonly report feeling like a fraud or impostor.
 They severely underestimate their abilities and prematurely conclude they are incapable of success in certain vocations.
 Since they are often questionable assessors of their potential, it is sometimes better for Introverts to give things a serious attempt anyway.
 It wasn’t until my mid-twenties that I first started taking writing seriously.
 I clearly remember how arduous it seemed to generate a single page of text.
 It was only after spending many years engrossed in reading, writing, and study that writing seemed to come more effortlessly.

 It can be easy for individualistic Introverts to isolate themselves and believe they can accomplish things on their own.
-Unfortunately, in doing so, they close themselves off to the numerous potential benefits of engaging with likeminded others.
-I personally have benefited greatly from my correspondence with other Intuitive Introverts and fellow bloggers.
-In particular, I feel that my engagement with INJ types (I’m an INTP) has been immeasurably important to my development.
-I think INJs and INPs can learn a great deal from each other and greatly benefit from ongoing dialogue.
+Unfortunately, in doing so, they close themselves off to the numerous potential benefits of engaging with like-minded others.

 To learn more about Introverted personality types, be sure to explore our books: